What is Prenatal Depression?

 Learn more about prenatal depression:

 Understanding prenatal depression.
-It’s estimated that one out of every four women will experience depression.
+It’s estimated that one out of every eight women will experience depression.
 Prenatal depression occurs during pregnancy and can be triggered by many factors.
 Although some mothers are able to continue to take care of their bodies during depression, others struggle to eat healthy food or avoid alcohol and other harmful substances.

 Common signs.
 Some of the most common symptoms are thoughts of death and suicide.

 - The pregnant woman may have ongoing and recurring thoughts about killing herself or others.
 She may also have thoughts about harming the baby, the father, and even try to do something violent.

 - Other signs of prenatal depression include never-ending feelings of sadness and hopelessness.
 The mother may also have anxiety and feel guilty.

 Depression triggers.
 Some medical experts believe that hormone and body changes during pregnancy can trigger depression, but there are other causes as well.

 - Relationship issues are also a common trigger, because the mother may feel she isn’t getting enough support.
 She may also worry about how the child will affect the relationship after the baby is born.

 - Complications during pregnancy can also trigger depression.
 If the mother is on bed rest or worried about losing the baby, it’s easier for depression to start.
 The joy of carrying the child is replaced with anxiety, worry, and fear.